sdrss/reportNG/README.md

    Test Classes with @NewFeature will be reported as new Features tests.

-  ## Usage of Fail Fast
+  ## Usage of Fail Fast Mode
-   At any point but it’s advisable to be the first case in your suite, you can set this system variable to true and skip the rest of  test execution :
+   At any point but it’s advisable to be the first case in suite xml, you can set this system variable to "true" and skip the rest of  test execution, for example :

-   System.setProperty("org.uncommons.reportng.skip.execution","true")
+    @Test(description = "Fail Fast Test")
+    public void test1() throws Exception {
+        try{
+	   loginToMyTestEnv();
+	}catch(Exception ex){
+	  System.setProperty("org.uncommons.reportng.skip.execution","true");
+	}
+    }

+  By enabling this system property all of the rest testNG tests will be skipped and the genareted report will have on overview page the root cause of the failure providing the message "Skip Execution due to Fail Fast Mode"

  ## Mvn dependency :

       <dependency>